1. Community Engagement

 Proposed Design

-Based on community feedback gathered through public meetings and a questionnaire, staff have developed a proposed design for the East Arapahoe Multi-Use Paths and Transit Stops Project.
+Based on community feedback gathered through public meetings and a questionnaire, the proposed design features:

 • In limited segments east of Eisenhower Drive, a 10-foot multi-use path and 2 to 8-foot landscaped buffer